 Alcohol is linked to many airway diseases and conditions including:

 - Pneumonia: an infection of the lungs which can be caused by bacteria or a virus and is one of the top ten causes of death in America.
 People who struggle with alcohol use are more likely to have severe forms of pneumonia and are more likely to have complications from it as well.
 They are also more likely to have infections from more dangerous kinds of bacteria than people who do not drink alcohol.
+(Related Topic: What happens when you drink alcohol every day)

 - Respiratory syncytial virus (also known as RSV): a virus that alcohol can cause or worsen which can lead to pneumonia in both children as well as adults with weak lungs or weak immune systems.